We talked about the “judge role” and the “judge frames” many times across this website.

 Luckily most people reading here are cool guys and gals who focus on their self-development and have little time for moralizing judgments.
 But sometimes, it happens.

-See here an example from a buyer of Dating Power Dynamics:
+See here an example from a customer:

 In either case, whenever you see someone moralizing a bit too strenuously for things that are not really hurting anyone, always think: what is the real motive of this judge?